 Thus, Rule 4.3 has three components which come into play whenever a lawyer is dealing on a client’s behalf with a person [who] is not represented by an attorney: first, the lawyer may not imply disinterestedness; second, the lawyer must clear up any misunderstanding about his or her role; and third, the lawyer may not give legal advice if the unrepresented person’s interests may be adverse.

 Giving Legal Advice

 Unrepresented Employees of Business Organizations

 A lawyer retained by a business organization represents the organization distinct from its constituents.
 La.
-Rules of Prof’l Conduct R. 1.13(a) (2004).
+Rules of Prof’l Conduct r.
+1.13(a) (2004).
 It is common for the organization’s employees to be confused about whether the lawyer represents them or the organization, or both.
 Louisiana Rule 1.13(f) provides that a lawyer representing an organization must “explain the identity of the client,” only when the interests of the organization and the client diverge.
-See id.
-Rule 1.13(f).
+See id. r.
+1.13(f).
 In contrast, Louisiana Rule 4.3 imposes an affirmative obligation upon the lawyer to explain to the unrepresented person the lawyer’s role in the matter if there is a reasonable likelihood of a misunderstanding.
-Id.
-Rule 4.3.
+Id. r.
+4.3.